Skip to main content

 • creates a common level of security.

-All agencies in the public sector are eligible to use ICT Common Capabilities.
-This includes local authorities (district and regional councils).
+All agencies in the public sector are eligible and encouraged to use a whole of government approach to procurement.

 ICT System Leadership mandated requirements

-Agencies within the scope of the ICT System Leadership mandate and who submit Four-Year Plans to Treasury, are required to outline their plans to adopt ICT Common Capabilities.
+Agencies within the scope of the ICT System Leadership mandate and who submit Four-Year Plans to Treasury, are required to outline their plans to adopt Common Capabilities ICT.

 The ICT System Leadership mandate applies to: